-Karate might be considered a weapon-less way of self defence.
-It comprises dynamic offensive and defensive techniques making use of all parts of the body to their maximum advantage.
-It’s an empty handed martial art that was made to fend off armed adversaries.
+Karate may perhaps be described as a weapon-less means of self defence.
+It consists of powerful offensive and defensive procedures using all parts of the body to their maximum advantage.
+It is an empty handed martial art which has been made to fend off armed adversaries.

-Delivering Karate classes in Rush Green intended for people from all walks of life both female and male.
-We provide lessons for people from beginner level all the way through to experienced Karate practitioners.
-Our Karate students could be female or male, old or young, we can help people from all avenues of life, irrespective of their sex or age.
+Offering Karate classes in Rush Green made for people from all areas of life both female and male.
+We provide lessons for people from beginner level right through to experienced Karate enthusiasts.
+Our Karate pupils might be male or female, young or old, we are able to work with people from all walks of life, irrespective of their sex or age.